argmishra/Hibernate/README.md

 It represents a configuration or properties file required by the Hibernate.
 It provides two keys components −

 * Database Connection – This is handled through one or more configuration files supported by Hibernate.
 These files are hibernate.properties and hibernate.cfg.xml.
-* Local Variable Array – This component creates the connection between the Java classes and database tables.
+* Class Mapping Setup – This component creates the connection between the Java classes and database tables.

 **2. SessionFactory** - The SessionFactory is a factory of session and client of ConnectionProvider.
 It holds second level cache (optional) of data.
 This provides factory method to get the object of Session.
 It is a heavyweight object and usually created during application start up and kept for later use.
 You would need one SessionFactory object per database